kevinweber/lazy-load-for-videos/readme.txt

 * Add Custom CSS via plugin’s options panel
 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
+* Add schema.org markup to your Youtube and Vimeo videos
+* Hide information like the video title and uploader when the video starts playing
+* Hide annotations like "subscribe to channel"
 * Support for videos in text widget (Youtube only)
 * Choose thumbnail size (standard or cover)
 * Choose from several "Play" buttons